Keep evangelical missionaries away from uncontacted tribes

 Another NTM missionary complained that the Yanomami seemed content with their culture and were unwilling to accumulate material possessions by work and saving.

 In 1987, the NTM secretly contacted the Zo’é tribe in northern Brazil.
 Soon after, many fell ill from flu and malaria to which they had no immunity.
-The tribe lost about a quarter of its original population to these diseases between 1982 and 1988.
+About a quarter of the Zo'e people were killed by these diseases between 1982 and 1988.
 Jirusihú, a Zo’é man told Survival: “Before, when there was no white man, the Zo’é did not have sickness.
 In the past there were a lot of children, women, nowadays, there are not many.”

 Write to the Brazil Justice MinisterSend Email